dsprovider/real_estate_office_scraper/README.md

 📍 Redpiso Office Scraper: Find Your Next Real Estate Office in Spain! 🇪🇸

-Welcome to the Redpiso Office Scraper project! 🏢✨ This Python script is designed to extract details of available real estate offices from the RedPiso website across Spain.
+Welcome to the Redpiso Office Scraper project! 🏢✨ This Python script is designed to extract details of available real estate offices from the Redpiso website across Spain.
 Get office addresses, phone numbers, email addresses, and more! 🌟

 🛠️ Features